 Most of the time, you can negotiate your credit card terms, interest rates and payments.
-But this typically depends on the credit card provider and your personal situation.
+But this typically depends on the credit card company and your personal situation.

 The most important factor here is timing.
-You’ll have more success if your credit score is good and you’re not behind on your payments.
-If your provider won’t budge, you can say you’re planning to move to another provider for better terms.
+You’ll have more success negotiating if your credit score is good and you’re not behind on your payments.
+If your bank won’t budge, you can suggest that you’re planning to move to another bank for better terms.

-But if you’re already late on your payments, or you know you won’t be able to make your payments on time, it’s typically best to be honest about your situation.
+But if you’re already late on your payments, or you know you won’t be able to make your payments on time, it’s always best to be honest about your situation.

 Yes.
-While weekly payments have more measurable results than sporadic ones, multiple payments in any form can help reduce interest charges by getting the principal amount paid down faster.
+While weekly payments have more measurable results than sporadic ones, multiple payments in any form can help reduce interest payments by getting your balance paid down faster.

-The method that’s best for you depends on your financial situation.
-Some find the snowball method more motivating, while others prefer the potential additional savings that the avalanche method provides.
+The method that’s best for you depends on your situation and even your personality.
+Some find the snowball method more motivating because of the satisfaction of quicker “wins,” while others prefer the potential long-term interest savings that the avalanche method provides.